bamcis-io/ElasticTranscoderPipeline/README.md

             }
         },

-And this will create an Elastic Transcoder Pipeline with you parameters specified in the `Parameters` section of the CF template.
+And this will create an Elastic Transcoder Pipeline with the parameters specified in the `Parameters` section of the CF template.

 ## Revision History